ywong137/wikibioquiz/scripts/prompt-template.md

 Wikipedia Biography Excerpt: {BIOGRAPHY_EXCERPT}

 Generate 3 hints that progressively reveal more information:
-1. First hint: Start with "This person..." and describe something about them that does NOT involve their nationality, occupation, and time period.
+1. First hint: Start with "This person..." and describe something about them beyond their nationality, occupation, and time period.
 2. Second hint: More specific achievements or notable works.
 3. Third hint: Very specific details that make them identifiable.